McCarthyism: Loyalty-security reviews

 In the federal government, President Truman's Executive Order 9835 initiated a program of loyalty reviews for federal employees in 1947.
 It called for dismissal if there were "reasonable grounds ... for belief that the person involved is disloyal to the Government of the United States."
 Truman, a Democrat, was probably reacting in part to the Republican sweep in the 1946 Congressional election and felt a need to counter growing criticism from conservatives and anti-communists.

 When President Dwight Eisenhower took office in 1953, he strengthened and extended Truman's loyalty review program, while decreasing the avenues of appeal available to dismissed employees.
 Hiram Bingham, chairman of the Civil Service Commission Loyalty Review Board, referred to the new rules he was obliged to enforce as "just not the American way of doing things."
 The following year, J. Robert Oppenheimer, scientific director of the Manhattan Project that built the first atomic bomb, then working as a consultant to the Atomic Energy Commission, was stripped of his security clearance after a four-week hearing.
 Oppenheimer had received a top-secret clearance in 1947, but was denied clearance in the harsher climate of 1954.

+Transcript of the US Department of the Interior Security Hearing Board proceedings against geologist Ruth A. M. Schmidt, suspected of communist sympathies due to her membership in the Washington Bookshop.

 Similar loyalty reviews were established in many state and local government offices and some private industries across the nation.
 In 1958, an estimated one of every five employees in the United States was required to pass some sort of loyalty review.
 Once a person lost a job due to an unfavorable loyalty review, finding other employment could be very difficult.
 "A man is ruined everywhere and forever," in the words of the chairman of President Truman's Loyalty Review Board.
 "No responsible employer would be likely to take a chance in giving him a job."

 The Department of Justice started keeping a list of organizations that it deemed subversive beginning in 1942.
 This list was first made public in 1948, when it included 78 groups.
 At its longest, it comprised 154 organizations, 110 of them identified as Communist.
 In the context of a loyalty review, membership in a listed organization was meant to raise a question, but not to be considered proof of disloyalty.
 One of the most common causes of suspicion was membership in the Washington Bookshop Association, a left-leaning organization that offered lectures on literature, classical music concerts, and discounts on books.